Based on their functionalities, the following are the types of commands used in selenium.

 Step 1: Open the selenium IDE from your browser from which you have already installed.
 If you are not installed the selenium IDE to your browser yet, refer to this article.

 Step 2: Click on the link “Record a new test in a new project”, provide the name of the project and go next.
-Type the base URL (i.e. http://www.siteforinfotech.com) for which you are going to test.
-If record button is automatically selected, turn it off.
+Type the base URL (i.e. https://www.siteforinfotech.com) for which you are going to test.
+If the record button is automatically selected, turn it off.

-Step 3: To insert a new command, go to command editor table and click on the topmost line.
-Choose open command from drop down option and write test URL on target field then press enter.
+Step 3: To insert a new command, go to the command editor table and click on the topmost line.
+Choose the open command from the drop-down option and write the test URL on the target field then press enter.

-Step 6: When you have completed writing test scripts save it with specifying a name.
+Step 6: When you have completed writing test scripts save them by specifying a name.

-When writing test scripts you may specify start point manually from where the test execution will start while running the test case.
-You can set the start point for a test case with right-clicking on the command line or clicking on vertical dots and clicking on “Play from here”.
-It can also be activated with pressing the shortcut key ‘S’ after clicking on command row.
+When writing test scripts you may specify the start point manually from where the test execution will start while running the test case.
+You can set the start point for a test case by right-clicking on the command line or clicking on vertical dots and clicking on “Play from here”.
+It can also be activated by pressing the shortcut key ‘S’ after clicking on the command row.